Lastrellik/Calico-Home-Security/docs/development/dev_environment_setup.md

 18. The LED on your Arduino board should turn on then off in 1-second intervals
 	* Note - This "Blink" program comes preinstalled on many boards so it may start blinking right when you first plug it in.
 TO make sure you've uploaded a new program correctly I'd suggest changing the delay amounts to something other than 1-second each then reuploading it.
 This way you know for sure it is your code that is runnin on it.
 19. Congratulations!
 You've hit a milestone - you've created your first PlatformIO application as well as run it on your Arduino!
 If you encountered any issues then they need to be address at this point before continuing on.

-## (Optional) Git Atom Package Setup Instructions
-Ensure that you have a recent version of [Git](https://git-scm.com/downloads) installed before following these instructions.

-1. In Atom...
-2. File --> Settings
-3. Select the Install tab
-4. In the Search packages box type "git-plus".
-Press Enter to search.
-5. Locate "git-plus" _(the correct one should have >1Million installs)_ and click the Install button
-	* Note - it may show that there is a later version than the one that is supported by this version of Atom.
-Thats ok - just install the version which is available.
-6. Click the Packages menu item.
-Git Plus should be listed.
-7. Close the Setting tab

 ## (Optional) GitKraken Git GUI Client
 If you would like to use a Git GUI Client I'd recommend **[GitKraken](https://www.gitkraken.com/)**.
 It is pretty much awesome!